-- The world-famous Musée Picasso is also in Antibes and is a huge tourist attraction for art-lovers.
+- The world-famous Musée Picasso in Antibes is a huge tourist attraction for art-lovers.

 - Here is a list of top hotels in Antibes to further plan your stay.

-- All 0.7 square miles of the tiny country of Monaco is embedded along the Côte d'Azur.
-You can take a picturesque Shore Excursion around town to catch some rays and see the sights.
+- All 0.7 square miles of the tiny country of Monaco are embedded along the Côte d'Azur.
+Take a picturesque Shore Excursion around town to catch some rays and see the sights.

 - Here is a list of cool hotels in Menton to research before your trip.

-- Cannes, of course, is known for its famous film festival, but you'll want to check out some of the other top attractions.
+- Cannes, of course, is known for its famous film festival, but you'll want to check out some of its other top attractions.

 - Cannes is renowned for its magnificent hotels.
 Here you can find a list of lodging for all price ranges.